Selecting a tenant is a process that landlords take seriously. Learning more about potential candidates can help minimize potential problems.

 “LandlordSurvey was created for rental property owners.
 It is the only web platform dedicated to pre-rental screening, allowing them to make an informed decision on their choice of tenant,” .

-“The full pre-rental screening includes credit report, current and previous rental reference, employment confirmation 1 and 2 when the tenant has two jobs, as well as criminal, civil and housing authority records,” details the assistant director.
+“The full pre-rental screening includes credit report, current and previous rental reference, employment confirmation 1 and 2 when the tenant has two jobs, as well as criminal and Tribunal administratif du logement’s record,” details the assistant director.
 The most commonly used option is a thorough investigation, which looks at the applicant’s creditworthiness, payment habits, ability to pay, and behavioural history,” she says.

-The accuracy of the process is one of the key strengths of ProprioEnuqête®.
+The accuracy of the process is one of the key strengths of ProprioEnquête®.
 The screening goes far beyond simple web searches and provide the landlord with all the answers they need.

 Facilitate